markysoft/aire-panda/README.md

 The swagger documentation and tools for calling the API can be found at [http://localhost:5087/swagger/index.html](http://localhost:5087/swagger/index.html).

-All tests can be run from the root folder with the command:
+All tests can be run from the root folder (i.e. one level up from where the migration was run) with the command:
 ```
 dotnet test
 ```